ashish-srivastava-dev/cra-template-imodeljs/README.md

 # cra-template-imodeljs

-This is a template for an iModel.js sample application that is based on the [Basic Viewport App](https://github.com/imodeljs/imodeljs-samples/tree/master/interactive-app/basic-viewport-app) for [Create React App](https://github.com/facebook/create-react-app).
+This is a [Create React App](https://github.com/facebook/create-react-app) template for an iModel.js sample application.

 It demonstrates the minimum setup for opening an iModel and viewing its graphics in a viewport with basic viewing tools.

 * _Viewport_: Renders geometric data onto an HTMLCanvasElement.